GerritCodeReview/summit_2015/sat.md

 ## 10:00 am Coupling Changes

 Topic based submission of multiple changes at once.
-Sometimes this was has been referred to as atomic submit.
+Sometimes this has been referred to as atomic submit.

 [Slides](https://storage.googleapis.com/gerrit-talks/summit/2015/Coupling-Changes.pdf)